 If you’re looking for a pumpkin farm with lots of bells and whistles, Maris Farms is your one stop shop for family farm fun.
-In addition to a wide variety of pumpkins (priced by size rather than weight), gourds, cornstalk bundles, hay bales and carving kits, you will find farm animals, a 6+ acre cornfield maze, hayrides, pig races and a super-sized jump pillow plus a spider web climber, pony rides and a pedal cart track.
-During the weekdays you can grab a snack from one of the vendors and on weekends, enjoy a large menu including hot dogs, hamburgers, turkey legs, chili, kettle corn and more.
+In addition to a wide variety of pumpkins on more than 8 acres, the farm sells gourds, cornstalk bundles, hay bales and carving kits and includes farm animals, a 6+ acre cornfield maze, hayrides, pig races and a super-sized jump pillow, plus a spider web climber, pony rides, a pedal cart track and nighttime corn maze.
+During the weekdays, grab a snack from one of the vendors and on weekends, enjoy a large menu including hot dogs, hamburgers, turkey legs, funnel cakes, chili, kettle corn and more.

 Good to know: If you’re only looking to pick pumpkins, Maris Farms offers a special rate option at the time of admission.
 Be sure to ask the tickets cashier and the fee will be credited towards the cost of your pumpkins if made within 30 minutes of entry.

-Dates: October 5 – 31 (check website for schedule)
+Dates: October 4–31 (check the calendar for the daily schedule)

-Add up a fantastic corn maze, a ginormous pumpkin patch, and tractor-pulled hayrides, and the result is a super-fun day at Mosby Farm.
+Add up a fantastic corn maze, a ginormous pumpkin patch, and tractor-pulled hayrides (on the weekends), and the result is a super-fun day at Mosby Farm.
 Be sure to stop by the farmstand for plenty of goodies including locally grown fruits and veggies, gourmet food, cheese, bread, dairy and Northwest wines and brews.

 Good to know: Unlike most farms, you can bring your favorite four-legged friend along.
 Just remember to keep Fido on his leash and out of the corn maze and bring along some plastic sacks for messes.

 photo: Heather Conte

 Corn maze: $6-$9 (under 3 free)